Al-Auqash/Aqua-Hydrogen-Control-App/README.md

 # Aqua-Hydrogen-Control-App

-AHCA is an IoT (Internet of Things) project where user can control and check the Potential of Hydrogen (pH) in some of water using Liquid PH Probe Censor.
+AHCA is an IoT (Internet of Things) application where user can control and check the Potential of Hydrogen (pH) of water using Liquid PH Probe Censor online from their mobile phone